bitrix24/b24restdocs/api-reference/tasks/tasks-task-get.md

 - parameter types are not specified
 - parameter requirements are not indicated
-- examples are missing (there should be three examples - **curl, js, php**)
+- examples are missing (should include three examples - **curl, js, php**)
-- response in case of error is missing
+- no error response provided
-- response in case of success is missing
+- no success response provided

 {% endnote %}

 {% endif %}